lsst-dm/dmtn-308/index.rst

 This typically includes monitoring, backup and recovery, and periodic maintenance operations such as storage vacuuming and index rebuilding.
 On-premises deployments would require personnel to manage the low-level infrastructure, while at least some of this burden is shifted to the provider in a cloud deployment.
 Maintenance and development efforts may overlap significantly, especially in the early stages of building out the platform.

+..
+TODO: Add discussion of database migrations and upgrades

+..
+TODO: Add discussion of database backups and restoration

 Developer Effort
 ----------------